 Colleen

 My path to nursing is different than most.
 I have Bachelor’s and Master’s degrees in criminal justice and desperately wanted to work for the FBI.
 Unfortunately, at that time in the early 2000’s the FBI was on a hiring freeze.
-I got a job at the United Way in Detroit while I attended the Forensic Investigation program at Wayne State University.
-Part of the program involved an internship with the Wayne County Medical Examiner’s Office shadowing death investigators.
-I thought to myself, “THIS is what I want to do!”
-I was told they only hire retired nurses and police officers for that position.
+While working for the United Way, I attended the Forensic Investigation program at Wayne State University.
+Part of the program involved an internship with the Wayne County Medical Examiner’s Office, and I thought to myself, “THIS is what I want to do!”
+I was told they only hire retired nurses and police officers for the role I wanted.
 At the same time, I was helping care for my mom who was in hospice.
 Nursing seemed like a perfect fit.
 Since then, I found my true love in oncology nursing.
 Cancer care became my focus, and I’ve never looked back.

 Having worked in oncology for the majority of my nursing career, the opportunity to work for a company at the forefront of cancer diagnostics and treatments was huge.
 To be part of an organization providing state-of-the-art imaging and conducting first-in-human clinical trials is incredibly exciting.
 The best part, however, has been the ability to connect with patients who have a new sense of hope.